Site logo

 Who Owns the Most Expensive Horse in the World?

 Fusao Sekiguchi, a Japanese billionaire, owns the most expensive horse in the world.
 He owns the $75 million-rated Fusaichi Pegasus, a thoroughbred racehorse that has earned more than $2 million throughout his career.
-The Pegasus has won more than 75 stakes globally.
+The Pegasus has won more than 75 stakes worldwide.
 Maktoum Bin Rashid Al Maktoum owns the next most expensive horse, valued at $40 million.

 What’s the Most Beautiful Horse Breed?

 The average equestrian considers the Friesian the most beautiful horse breed in the world.
 Their striking black coats and flowing manes are a marvel.
-This is why Friesians regularly pull royal carriages.
+This is why Friesians pull royal carriages.
 They also carry royal knights into battlefields.
-Arabian horses and the Akhal Teke are other very beautiful breeds.
+Arabian horses and the Akhal Teke are other beautiful breeds.

 Summary